Guide

 Dividend Tax for Basic-Rate Taxpayers 2026/27

-If your total income keeps you within the basic-rate band, you pay 8.75% on dividends above the £500 allowance.
-This guide explains exactly how that works, with a worked example for 2026/27.
+For 2026/27, dividends in the basic-rate band are taxed at 8.75% after the £500 dividend allowance.
+If your total income keeps you within the basic-rate band, this guide explains exactly how that works, with a worked example.

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.